Associate Degree Nursing Courses and Requirements →

 Fall MassBay Nursing Programs Admission Policy

-For the incoming Fall 2021 PN Nursing class, MassBay will continue to accept two different admission exam scores (TEAS or HESI).
-For the incoming Fall 2021 ADN Nursing class, MassBay will only accept only the TEAS admission exam score.
+For the incoming Fall 2022 PN Nursing class, MassBay will continue to accept two different admission exam scores (TEAS or HESI).
+For the incoming ADN Fall 2022 Nursing class, MassBay will only accept only the TEAS admission exam score.

 This policy has been established to ensure a smooth admission process for all potential new ADN or PN nursing students.
-Review by the Program Admissions Committee will take place by March 1st.
-Additional testing option dates are January 2nd–May 15th.
-If seats are still available additional review will take place by May 30th.
+Testing option dates are through spring semester.
+Review by the Program Admissions Committee will take place in March and June.

 In order to be considered for admission to the ADN program students must have all of the following: